T

 transport hub

-Take the Nankai Rapid train from Namba Station (approx. 40 mins) or the JR Haruka Express from Tennoji Station (approx. 35 mins).
+Take the Nankai Rapid train or JR Haruka Express from Osaka Station to KIX (approx. 40-60 minutes).

 Insider tips

-• Learn a few basic Japanese phrases; while many signs have English, locals appreciate the effort.
+• Learn a few basic Japanese phrases; while many signs are in English, local interactions are enhanced with politeness.

-• Take advantage of convenience stores (konbini) for affordable snacks, drinks, and even full meals.
+• Take advantage of convenience stores (konbini) for affordable snacks, drinks, and even light meals.

-• Osaka is known for its friendly locals; don't hesitate to ask for directions.
+• Osaka is known for its friendly and outgoing locals, so don't hesitate to ask for directions or recommendations.

 Packing highlights